huooong/Genome-Assembly-and-QC/README.md

 Currently the repository includes:

-- `P7_script.sh` – A full analysis pipeline from raw Nanopore reads to assembled and polished genomes.
+- `0.
+Full Script` – A full analysis pipeline from raw Nanopore reads to assembled and polished genomes.
+- `1.
+Basic Statistics`
+- `2.
+NanoPlot`

-As the project develops, the following folders may be added.
+As the project develops, more files and folders may be added.
 ---

 ## Workflow Overview